samarakeller/Glyphs-Scripts/README.md

 # Glyphs-Scripts
 Script Collection for Glyphs

-# Glyph Race
+- **Samara's Glyph Race**
+  - Glyph Timer with a history of the last 20 glyphs (per glyph name, not per master)

+- **Samara's Glyph Race**
-Glyph Timer with history of last 20 glyphs (per glyph name, not per master)
+  - Glyph Timer with a history of the last 20 glyphs (per glyph name, not per master)